LSE-DSI/chat-lse/CONTRIBUTING.md

 ![arch](img/arch.png "Architecture of the app")

-There are 4 main components, the Frontend APP (FluentUI, React JS), the backend APP (FastAPI), PostgresSQL database and Ollama service.
+There are 4 main components, the Frontend APP (FluentUI, React JS), the backend APP (FastAPI), PostgreSQL database and Ollama service.

 To run the full app, all four components have to be setup properly either on a local development machine or on a remote server.

-For development purpose, the frontend APP, backend APP and PostgresSQL should always be setup on a local machine.
+For development purpose, the frontend APP, backend APP should always be setup on a local machine.

-Ollama could be setup locally or use the remote setup on Rizzie.
+PostgreSQL and Ollama could be setup locally or use a remote setup.

 ## Requirements